MrMEEE/awx-build/README.md

 # AWX Community Edition (RPM)

+**Install guide, tools, utilities and more are now located at: https://awx.wiki

 **Now updated to the newest release of AWX (python3 and PostgreSQL 10)**

 **LinkedIn group for Questions, support, talk and more: https://www.linkedin.com/groups/13694893/**